Belgut Constituency

 Belgut is an electoral constituency in Kenya.
 It is one of six constituencies of Kericho County.
 The constituency was established for the 1963 elections.
 A new Constituency Sigowet-Soin was curved out of this Constituency in 2013 after the promulgation of the new constitution (2010).

+It spans the area that lies between the Kericho Kisumu highway to the East and the Chemosit(Sondu Miriu) River to the west.
+It occupies the land mass between Kericho, Sondu and Kabianga towns.
+Its headquarters is Sosiot town.

+Its main economic activity is tea farming, with the constituency being host to Tegat and Momul tea factories.
+Other activities include dairy, maize, vegetable farming.
+On its lower side towards SoinSigowet constituency, sugar farming has taken root recently.